 Gua sha is an ancient medical procedure from China and Southeast Asia.
 This treatment was conducted on the body by a close family member.
 They would vigorously scrape the skin with a buffalo horn or antler.
 Over time this evolved into using gentler instruments like porcelain soup spoons and jade stones.

+These instruments are used on the skin in upward strokes to relax stiff muscles and promote tissue drainage.
 The massager uses both short and long strokes on the arms, back, legs, and buttocks to boost blood flow.

 According to eastern medicine, sluggish energy in the body may cause inflammation, which leads to various chronic pain conditions.
 Scraping the skin is believed to undo this weak energy, reduce inflammation, relax muscles, release toxins, boost the immune system, and encourage healing.

 The immediate results last for days.
 However, for more deep-rooted conditions, you need regular sessions.

 Facial gua sha is a gentler version of the treatment and is done on the face.

 Some of the top benefits of this treatment include: